Region: Hunter Valley

 Fruit Source: Situated in Pokolbin, the ‘Ivanhoe’ vineyard is the Shiraz source for this wine and has been consistently our best Shiraz fruit source since 2001.
 The vines have an average age of 40 years, with some much older and are dry-land grown.

-Fermentation: Hand picked fruit, 35% with stems retained, was crushed into open vats and plunged twice daily to optimize flavour and tannin extraction.
-The wine was then lightly airbag pressed and transferred into French oak barriques of which 40% were new.
+Fermentation: Hand picked fruit was crushed into open vats and plunged twice daily to ensure maximum extraction.
+The wine was then pressed out straight into French oak of which 40 % was new.

 Maturation: After 20 months of maturation the wine was lightly egg white fined and then bottled with minimal filtration.

-Tasting note: Deep crimson colour in the glass, plenty of ripe dark fruits and hints of earth, spice and licorice on the nose.
-The palate is medium-bodied; lush and rich with blackberry and creamy oak.
-This wine has an elegant long finish and is already showing great balance.
+Tasting note: A bright crimson in the glass; a mix of red and black fruits, earth, spice and a hint of licorice on the nose.
+The palate is medium-bodied; lush and rich with blackberry and creamy oak but still savoury.
+This wine has an elegant long and balanced finish.

 Cellaring estimate: This wine has all the characteristics that are required for further long term cellaring.

 Suggested food match: Red meat dishes and aged cheeses.

 What the experts say: